dc4eu/vc/CONFORMANCE_QUICKSTART.md

 ## What This Does

-Automated setup for testing the verifier-proxy OIDC Provider implementation against the official OpenID Connect Conformance Suite.
+Automated setup for testing the verifier-proxy **OIDC Provider** implementation against the official OpenID Connect Conformance Suite.

+**Scope:** This tests the verifier-proxy's OIDC Provider capabilities (issuing ID tokens to relying parties).
+It does NOT test:
+- Verifiable credential issuance (separate VC Issuer service)
+- OpenID4VP presentation verification (covered by integration tests)

 **Architecture:**